anarthal/blog/_posts/2020-08-06-neural-networks.md

 $$ y_{prob} = \begin{bmatrix} 0.7 \\ 0.2 \\ 0.1 \end{bmatrix} $$

 This means that our networks thinks there is a 70% chance that the input picture is an apple, a 20% chance it's an orange, and a 10% chance of being a pear.
 The final prediction would be _apple_.
+Note that all the probabilities in the output vector sum 1.

 With these changes, our network becomes: